The Centre includes the preschool (nursery, preschool department) and secondary school.

 Admission to preschool education:

 Children aged 3-5 are admitted to the preschool.
-Admission to the preschool for the next academic year begins in March and ends in early August.
+Admission to the preschool for the next academic year begins in March and ends in August.

 Since 2019, the Kipina brand continues to operate as a preschool educational institution under the Centre.
 For more information: https://kipinakids.com/az/